A Message From

 Formerly known as the Hawaii Children’s Museum, housed in the Dole Pineapple Cannery in Iwilei, the storefront facility quickly outgrew its audience of families with young children and throngs of schoolchildren who lined up at the door to visit the 5,000 square-foot museum.
 The museum started and staffed initially by volunteers, needed to find a permanent home.

 In 1998, the Hawaii Children’s Discovery Center rose from the renovated and expanded shell of an old incinerator next to a city landfill near downtown Honolulu.
-Today, the landfill has been transformed into a gem of a waterfront park, and the incinerator is now a beehive of activity for children from across the Hawaiian Islands.
-The facility sits nestled among spreading shade trees and fanning palms, an inviting oasis for families right in the middle of a busy urban Pacific center.
+Today, the landfill has been transformed into a waterfront park, and the incinerator is now a beehive of activity for children from across the Hawaiian Islands.

 Its staggered three levels rise gently, housing 45,000 square feet of high-tech, interactive exhibits, divided among four major themed “galleries.”
 The only reminder of the facilities former life as an incinerator is a remnant smokestack, under whose shadow the Discovery Center sits.